arcus/education_modules/demystifying_geospatial_data/demystifying_geospatial_data.md

 **Geospatial Data** is any data that includes information about the location of an object or event on the Earth.
 We think of these locations as being on the Earth's surface, but they might actually be a bit above the surface, like weather or airplane flight paths, or below, like oil deposits.

-### Classic example: London's 1854 Cholera Outbreak
+### Classic Example: London's 1854 Cholera Outbreak

 In the mid 1800s, the modern idea of germ theory was still in its nascent stages, one of several competing ideas about how diseases spread.
 Learning how diseases spread, cholera in particular, was of great concern because cholera was traveling along global trade routes to become a pandemic.